opensrp/opensrp-web/packages/opensrp-server-service/README.md

     -   optional
     -   A function thats given the signal and method to use.
 Used to add custom options that you might want to pass on tho the fetch request

+### Errors

+OpenSRP exposes 2 additional error classes:

+#### HTTPError

+This is thrown when the statusCode is not within the allowed success range for any respective operation.

+The response from the api is attached to the error as the value of `description`.

+Also attaches the following fields from the response to the thrown error object: - statusCode - statusText - url

+#### NetworkError

+This is thrown when the fetch error cannot go through due to a failed internet connection.

 ### Code example

 ```typescript